 - TRON Lightcycle Run Roller Coaster

 - Tomorrowland Makeover

 - Walt Disney World Railroad refurbishment

 - Cinderella Castle Refurbishment & Projection Lighting Package

 - New Entrance

-As of now, Disney hasn’t announced too many of the additions coming to the Magic Kingdom for the 50th, but you can bet there will be a lot of them considering this is the anniversary of this very park.
+As of now, Disney has announced some of the additions coming to Magic Kingdom Park for the 50th, but you can bet there will be a lot more of them considering this is the anniversary of this very park.
 Something really incredible has to be done to wow visitors and a few things are already in progress.

 Tomorrowland is going to see the majority of the changes in the Magic Kingdom.
 Already a makeover has begun throughout the land, slowly transforming it from a steam-punk futuristic style with harsh metal theming, to a more classic and modern future with white accents.
 These are most noticeable by looking up at the decorative columns of the PeopleMover.

 Staying in the future, Disney has also recently updated the Tomorrowland Speedway, refreshing the track and making room for the attraction we are the most excited about, the TRON Lightcycle Run roller coaster.

 This is the crown jewel of the 50th Anniversary celebration and a clone of the guest-favorite ride of the same name in Shanghai Disneyland.
 The TRON coaster will be the biggest addition to Tomorrowland since Space Mountain and will breathe new futuristic life back into what has always been a troublesome land.